-A first-year student interested in a music major or minor should take or exempt Music 100, Basic Musicianship, in the fall of her first year so that she may enroll in 231 in the spring of her first year.
+A first-year student interested in a music major or minor should take or exempt Music 100, Rudiments of Music, or Music 131, Basic Musicianship (Rudiments with a lab component), in the fall of her first year so that she may enroll in 231 in the spring of her first year.
 Spring entrants should exempt Music 100 when they arrive on campus so that they may enroll in 231.

 First-year students may also take: